getdunne/MOrgan/README.md

 It is up to you to familiarize yourself with the legal ramifications of how you choose to use this code.
 Shane Dunne and Shane Dunne & Associates, Inc. provides this code *on an as-is basis, with no warranty of any kind*, and *will not be responsible for any legal consequences arising from your own use of the source code*.

-Note **VST is a registered trademark of Steinberg Media Technologies GmbH**.
+**VST is a registered trademark of Steinberg Media Technologies GmbH**.

 ## Dependencies